Chief Executive Officer, National Youth Council / Chairman, *SCAPE Co. Ltd

 Freelance Film Composer

 Fresh from winning the Top Local Contemporary Instrumental award by COMPASS (Composers & Authors Societyof Singapore 2016, Christine is known as a film and TV composer and a sought after keyboardist having played with popular artistes such as A*mei, Stefanie Sun and David Tao.

-Carlene produces and develops animated TV series for children at Omens Studios and was formerly the Studio Head with One Animation where she produced the award-winning TV series, ‘Oddbods’ and ‘Insectibles’.
+With nearly 2 decades of experience in animation, Carlene is currently developing original animation with The Walt Disney Company (Southeast Asia).
+She has also consulted with various animation studios across the globe, producing and developing animated TV series for children.
+She was the Studio Head with One Animation where she produced the International Emmy nominated TV series, Oddbods, as well as Insectibles.
 Prior to that, with the founder of Dreamworks Animation, she managed the Singapore arm of Cloudpic Global and produced various digital projects for mobile apps launched across Asia.
-She was also one of the founding members of Singapore’s first animation studio, Peach Blossom Media where she started her animation career.
+She was also one of the founding members of Singapore’s first animation studio, Peach Blossom Media, where she started her animation career.
 Coupled with half a decade of nurturing media start-ups at the Singapore government, Carlene puts her strategic business experience with her love of storytelling to connect with audiences and bring products to life.
-A fervent consumer of all kinds of stories, Carlene also loves getting a little bored and coming up new smoothie recipes in her free time.
+A fervent consumer of all kinds of stories, Carlene also loves getting a little bored and coming up with new smoothie recipes in her free time.